programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 truesite = selectedObject.userData.site;
 ```

 The ```getWorldPosition``` method  can be used to find out the coordinates of the ```truesite```.
-You may wonder why you did not just put the coordinates in the userData and you could have as the sites do not move in this version of the game.
-However having this extra step means that if you want to make the map (with sites) movable in a different version it is easier to do.
+You may wonder why you did not just store the coordinates directly in the userData.
+This would work in this version of the game, since the sites do not move.
+However, using getWorldPosition makes the code more flexible and if you wanted to make the map (or sites) movable in a different version, their positions would still be calculated correctly.

 The ```getWorldPosition``` method puts the coordinates into a vector (x, y, z) that is given as an argument, in this case ```testposition```.
 This vector can not be null to begin with so it is set as (0,0,0).
 To get the position of the jar being dragged its position property can be put into a vector (call it ```aposition```).